What is the best Latin course for you?

 Of course, the best way to learn a language as a child is to be immersed in it and acquire it naturally.
 That is how we learn our first languages - or, if you are multilingual, languages.
 Should you do the same about Latin?
 As you can see, that will depend on why you want to learn Latin: is it to read texts from other historical periods written in this language?
 Or do you aim to learn more about the nature of languages and improve your knowlege of Linguistics?
 Perhaps you are particularly interested in communicating with other Latin speakers – there are more than you would think!
 All these questions will dictate which is the best course to follow.

-Whichever course you choose, I would love to hear from your experiences.
-I do not teach regularly with all the courses above, so I am always keen to hear different views on using them as a main textbook.
+Whichever course you choose, I would love to hear about your experiences.
+I do not teach regularly with all the courses above, so I am always keen to hear different views on using them as the main textbook.

 Leave your comments below or get in touch through the Latin and Greek: Ask a Tutor!
 Facebook group.

 Best of luck with your future studies!